elachuni/veronica-defense/README-rewriting.txt

 Controls
 --------

- * right click on tower to select it
+ * right click on a tower in the grid to select it
- * left click on tower to sell it
+ * left click on tower in the grid to sell it

+ * click on a tower in the sidebar to start dragging, then click in the grid to add it

 TODO